Skip to Main Content

 • Property damage liability (PDL): Property damage liability coverage provides payments for damages you caused to property if you are at fault in the accident.
 This property can include other vehicles along with stationary objects like light poles and structures.

-• Collision coverage (COLL): Collision provides coverage for your vehicle if you are at fault in the accident or are struck by a hit-and-run driver.
+• Collision coverage (COLL): Collision insurance covers vehicle damage for at-fault accidents with other vehicles or stationary objects, such as a tree or light pole, rollover accidents and even pothole damage.
+In some states, it also covers damage as a result of a hit-and-run.
 The payout is determined by your vehicle’s actual cash value (ACV) minus your deductible.
-Collision is one half of what most insurance companies refer to as full coverage.
+Collision is one-half of what most insurance companies refer to as full coverage.
 Your lender will usually require collision and comprehensive coverage if you are financing or leasing, and they may have rules regarding your deductible amount.

-• Comprehensive coverage (COMP or OTC): Comprehensive covers your vehicle for things that are typically outside of your control.
+• Comprehensive coverage (COMP or OTC): Comprehensive covers your vehicle for things that are typically outside of your control, commonly called other than collision.
 Some examples include hitting an animal, theft, vandalism, fire, acts of nature, flooding and glass damage.
 Comprehensive is the other half of what most insurers consider a full coverage policy.

 • Uninsured and underinsured motorist coverage (UM/UIM): Uninsured and underinsured motorist provides coverage if you are hit by someone who is uninsured or does not have enough insurance to cover your damage.
 These coverage types may also be used in hit-and-run accidents or if you are struck by a vehicle as a pedestrian or while riding a bike.
 Depending on the state, you may be able to choose UM/UIM for bodily injury, property damage, or both.
 In some states, UM/UIM is mandatory.

-• Medical payments coverage (MEDPAY or MPC): Medical payments coverage provides medical payments for yourself and the passengers in your vehicle, regardless of who is at fault in the accident.
-Medical payments is usually an optional coverage.
+• Medical payments coverage (MedPay or MPC): Medical payments coverage provides medical payments for yourself and the passengers in your vehicle, regardless of who is at fault in the accident.
+MedPay is usually an optional coverage.

 • Personal Injury Protection (PIP): Personal injury protection can cover things like medical payments, lost wages and funeral expenses for yourself and the passengers in your vehicle.
 It does not matter who is at fault in the accident, and this coverage may carry a deductible.
 Depending on your state’s regulations, personal injury protection may be mandatory, and it is not available in all states.